 We’ve said it before, and we’ll continue saying it – the best thing you can do is start an honest conversation with your people.
 By listening to your people, you can find the departments and demographics that would benefit from flexible working hours, and know if you’re even communicating well enough to begin with.

 Using our research-led question sets, change-driving platform, and advanced language analysis tech, you can listen better.
-Watch our demo to see how it works.
+Book a demo to see how it works.